chvonrohr/k8s-cicd/15-docker-project/slides.md

 ```
 https://hub.docker.com/_/postgres

-Hint: No port needed for internal use.
+Hint: No port binding for internal use.

 Note:
 * we give it a name for docker internal dns